schuchert/wikispaces/pages/JUnit_4.x.md

 ```
 Now I can use name completion on things like "assert" and Eclipse will give me my list of names.
 This works great until you organize imports.
 As soon as you do the line that contained the .* is replaced by one to many lines, one each for each of the assert* methods you've used.

 Since these methods are in the class org.junit.Assert, I've decided to switch to having my test classes inherit from Assert.
 This works just fine.
 It sort of defeats the purpose of using annotations to avoid having to use inheritance but it works well with my development environment so I'm happy.
-Here's an example taken from [[JUnit 4.x#example2|Example 2]].
+Here's an example taken from [Example 2]({{ site.pagesurl}}/JUnit 4.x#example2).
 Notice that by extending on line 17, I have easy access to assertEquals on lines 39 and 40.
 I understand that this violates the is-a interpretation of inheritance.
 It is not my preference but until we get better IDE support, it makes writing my tests a bit easier.
 Anything that supports writing tests is a good thing as far as I'm concerned.
 ```
 05: import org.junit.Assert;
 17: public class VehicleTypeComponentTest extends Assert {